Agoristenidae

 Agoristenidae are a neotropical harvestman family of the Suborder Laniatores, in the superfamily Gonyleptoidea.

 Name

 The name of the type genus is a combination of Ancient Greek agora "gathering" and stenos "few", referring to the rarity of the family at the time of its discovery.

 Description

 These harvestmen range in body length from two to about five millimeters.
 Their coloring ranges from yellowish to dark brown.
 Some show yellow stripes or white or green patches.

 Distribution

 The subfamily Agoristeninae is endemic to the Greater Antilles.
 The other subfamilies have been found from northern South America.

 Relationships

-Zamorinae are the basal clade, with Agoristeninae and Leiosteninae as sister groups.
+In older schemes, the now obsolete "Zamorinae" were the basal clade, with Agoristeninae and Leiosteninae as sister groups.
 Agoristeninae is sister group to all Gonyleptoidea except Stygnopsidae.